 In September 2015, I left my “home town” area and traveled to Middle Tennessee with my husband and our two fur babies to our forever home.

 I am still out in the middle of nowhere – a 15 minute drive from the edge of the nearest town.
 Beyond my backyard lies a cow pasture; next door lives a horse; and down on the corner exists a small hobby farm with cows, goats, chickens, sheep, and peacocks.
 Across the street, well, across the street I’m not sure what exists, but there are a few driveways that lead far back into the brush and trees.

-I am the multi-faceted creative that is driven to explore the wide variety of opportunities, experiences, and adventures that come my way.
-I am a life-long learner in search of ways to encourage others to become life-long learners.
-I write, in my fiction and my poetry, to challenge, question, and motivate people to rise and be who they were meant to be.
+I am a multi-faceted creative that is driven to explore the wide variety of opportunities, experiences, and adventures that come my way.
+As a student of life, I am a life-long learner in search of ways to encourage others to become life-long learners.
+In a world of craziness, I work on being the happiest and healthiest person I can be.
+I write, in my fiction and my poetry and articles, to challenge, question, and motivate people to rise and be who they were meant to be.